-The harmful bloom producing algae include Prorocentrum minimum common from spring through autumn.
+The harmful bloom producing dinoflagellate Prorocentrum minimum is common from spring through autumn.
 P. minimum is abundant throughout the meso/polyhaline waters of lower Chesapeake Bay and its tributaries, including the lower James River, with blooms common in the Hampton Roads tributaries (e.g. Elizabeth and Lafayette Rivers).
 Associated with this species are periods of low oxygen levels that may occur resulting in stress conditions or mortality among fish and shellfish present under this condition.
 Another ichthyotoxic dinoflagellate is Karlodinium veneficum which has been historically more common in the Potomac River and its tributaries and inlets and has become more common throughout Virginia tributaries to Chesapeake Bay, including the James River.
 The major bloom producing dinoflagellate in the James is Cochlodinium polykrikoides, which becomes most dominant during summer and early autumn.
-Long-term monitoring suggests blooms of this species and others typically first occur in the Lafayette River, then spread into the Elizabeth and James Rivers (Morse et al. 2011, Egerton et al. 2014).
-Other tributaries to the James follow a similar pattern of development and cell dispersal (e.g. Warrick and Nansemond Rivers).
-These blooms are generally extensive in scope and long lastingAs this bloom spreads within the estuary, it will enter the Lower Chesapeake Bay, and at times pass out of the Bay and progress along the Atlantic coastline southward.
+Long-term monitoring suggests blooms of this species and others typically first occur in the Lafayette River, then spread into the Elizabeth and James Rivers (Morse et al. 2011, Egerton et al. 2014, Morse et al. 2014).
+Other tributaries to the James follow a similar pattern of bloom development and cell dispersal (e.g. Warrick and Nansemond Rivers).
+These blooms are generally extensive in scope and long lasting.
+As the bloom spreads within the estuary, it will enter the Lower Chesapeake Bay, and at times pass out of the Bay and progress along the Atlantic coastline southward.
 During 2012, the C. polykrikoides bloom was amongst the largest recorded for the region, with bloom conditions lasting 7 weeks and cell concentrations >70,000 cells/ml (Egerton et al. 2012).
+The 2013 Cochlodinium bloom was lower than 2012, but comparable to previous years, while in 2014 C. polykrikoides was much lower in abundance, duration and spatial extent, being limited to portions of the Mesohaline James and Elizabeth/Lafayette Rivers.
 Other potentially harmful and toxin producing species that have been noted in downstream locations, but less frequently are the raphidophytes Chattonella subsalsa and Heterosigma akashiwo, and the dinoflagellate Alexandrium monilatum (Marshall and Egerton 2012).

-Status at all but one fixed point monitoring station in the James River, station LE5.4 in segment JMSPH, was either degraded or severely degraded (Figure 16).
-Status of benthic communities in the Southern Branch of the Elizabeth River at both stations was degraded and severely degraded (Figure 16).
-An improving trend in the B-IBI was detected at station RET5.2 in segment JMSOH (Figure 16).
-No other trends in the B-IBI were detected at any fixed point stations.
-Results of the probability-based benthic monitoring indicate that most samples that met restoration goals were found at the mouth of the James River (JMSPH) and the lower portion of segment JMSMH (Figure 17).
-Only 40% of the total area of the James River meet restoration goals (Figure 18) and that there was a significant decreasing trend in the proportion of area failing the goal since
+Status at most fixed point monitoring stations in the James River, except station LE5.4 in segment JMSPH, was either degraded or severely degraded (Figure 14).
+Status of benthic communities in the Southern Branch of the Elizabeth River was marginal at SBE2 and severely degraded at SBE5 (Figure 14).
+An improving trend in the B-IBI was detected at station RET5.2 in segment JMSOH (Figure 14).
+Over 60% of the total area of the James River failed to meet restoration goals (Figure 15) and there was a significant increasing trend in the proportion of area failing to meet the restoration goal since 1996 (Figure 16).

-1996 (Figure 19).
 Previous studies suggest that anthropogenic contaminants may account for much of the degradation in the James River (Dauer et al., 2005a; Llansó et al., 2005).